dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 ---
 slug: "/blog/green-web-design"
 date: "2021-11-23"
-title: "Building my Low-Carbon Blog"
+title: "Building a low carbon Website"
 ---

 I built this site to be as minimal as possible — the smaller the web page, the less energy is required to view it.
 According to a really amazing  <a href="https://www.websitecarbon.com/" target="_blank">tool</a> developed by Digital Wholesome, the average web page tested produces 1.76 grams of CO2 per page view.
 For a site that carries 10,000 page views per month, that's 211 kg of CO2 per year.